j-sieben/ADC/Docs/obsidian/30_Developers/Renderer Model.md

 - no additional build model
 - no need for class hierarchies

-## What belongs in the base renderer
+## What Belongs in the Base Renderer

 Good base-renderer candidates: